New Mexico ‘Vampire Facial’ Spa Closed After Potential HIV & Hepatitis Exposure, Clients Urged To Get Tested

 “That’s concerning because if needles aren’t handled appropriately, you could potentially increase the risk of a blood-borne infection,” Landen told reporters.

-Luly Ruiz, the owner of VIP Spa denies that she used any unsafe practice in her facility, though she is reportedly cooperating with the health department’s investigations.
+Luly Ruiz, the owner of VIP Spa, denies that she used any unsafe practice in her facility, though she is reportedly cooperating with the health department’s investigations.
 Ruiz apparently told KOAT Action News that she only uses disposable needles, which she believes makes her practice safe.

 “I open them in front of my clients every time they come…I want everybody to be sure, everybody to be happy and to know they don’t have anything,” she confidently said.

 “Vampire facials” have been around for a while, but gained much attention in 2013 when socialite Kim Kardashian shared her experience in undergoing the procedure.
 Seen above is an Instagram post which the star shared while receiving treatment.
-According to Allure, Kardashian is a fan of any cosmetic treatments that enhance her skin, and reported great results from the treatment.
+According to Allure, Kardashian is a fan of any cosmetic treatments that enhance her skin and reported great results from the treatment.
 However, this March, she spoke of regrets for undergoing the bloody procedure.

 “A few years ago, I heard about a ‘vampire facial,’ and I was so intrigued…It was really rough and painful for me.
 It was honestly the most painful thing ever!
 It’s the one treatment that I’ll never do again,” Kardashian wrote on her website.